deepanshu-yadav/Quantize_speech_Recognition_For_Hindi/README.md

 This repository aims to
-1. quantize the .nemo model.
+1. quantize the .nemo model for both CTC and RNNT versions.
 2. remove nemo specific dependencies
-3. finally use the converted onnx model.
+3. finally use the converted onnx model for both offline and online(microphone) use.

 ---

-Note : We have only used the CTC version for this model.
-If you want to use RNNT version then you make trivial changes in the `onnxconversion.ipynb` notebook.
+Converted for both CTC  and RNNT versions.

 ---

 There is a notebook already provided for conversion to float 16 model.
+The name of the notebook is `onnxconversionCTC.ipynb` for CTC.
-The name of the notebook is `onnxconversion.ipynb`
+The name of the notebook is `onnxconversionRNNT.ipynb` for RNNT version.

 # How to perform inference